Company NewsNovember 9, 2023

 Avatar Shoshana Kranish

-If you’ve never looked at a diamond and thought, “I bet we could use these for space exploration,” you’re not alone.
+If you’ve never looked at one and thought, “I bet we could use these for discovering more about space,” you’re not alone.

 The hardest material on the planet, diamonds are the most thermally conductive material on the planet, five times more so than copper.
-Because of their hardness, they can be used in abrasives and cutting tools.
-Need to cut concrete?
-A diamond is actually a formidable tool to do so.
+Because of their hardness, they can be used in abrasives and cutting tools, even for materials like concrete.

-That’s because the diamonds being used in industry are lab-grown.
+That’s because the diamonds being used in industry are lab-grown; they’re not the precious and pristine gems we typically think of.
 Nearly all industrial-use diamonds are synthetic, actually.
 The lab-grown diamond business is a growing one, with the industry growing from $1 billion worth of synthetic gems being produced in 2016 to $12 billion in 2022.

 “We found out from nature that diamonds have extraordinary properties,” said Travis Wade, Ph.D., founder and CEO of Massachusetts-based Evolve Diamonds.
 It was obvious to him, then, to replicate these gems in a controlled, scalable process.

-The problem with naturally occurring diamonds, Wade added, is that they’re typically small and not uniform.
+Growing the diamonds in a lab mitigates common problems with naturally-occurring ones.
+Mined diamonds are typically small and not uniform.
 While gems purchased for jewelry can have some degree of imperfection that’s undetectable to the untrained eye, the ones used in industrial practices need to be perfect and perfectly the same, every single time.
 Beyond that, when you’re mining diamonds, you’re limited to what’s in the mine itself.
 Lab-grown ones, on the other hand, are readily accessible, so long as you’ve got the right ingredients and machinery.

 Extreme heat has previously been a barrier to exploring Venus.
 Missions sent by both NASA and the Soviet Union burned up in 10 hours or less on the planet’s steamy surface.
 With a typical temperature soaring above 315° C (600° F), spacecraft landing there need special thermal protection or capabilities to do any amount of exploration or data collection.